pyvec/naucse.python.cz/lessons/beginners-en/pyglet/index.md

 And similarly works a lot of different programs which somehow respond to input or other actions/events.

-Web server is waiting for *request* about webpage.
-When it gets some, it will proccess for example page that is saved on disk and as output it sends some response.
+Web server is waiting for *request* about web page.
+When it gets some, it will process for example page that is saved on disk and as output it sends some response.

 More complex programs are responding to a lot